 Students team up with others in their community to actively participate in activities aimed at improving catchments, water quality, sustainability, and Reef health.

-This includes environmental and sustainability projects within their classrooms, their school grounds and local areas such as native habit revegetation, cleaning up beaches and recycling.
+This includes environmental and sustainability projects within their classrooms, their school grounds and local areas such as native habitat revegetation, cleaning up beaches and recycling.

 Becoming a Reef Guardian School

 The Reef Guardian Schools program operates with schools in the Great Barrier Reef catchment that complete an environmental action plan for the year ahead.

 For more information on the program and to register your interest, contact the Great Barrier Reef Marine Park Authority.